BlixDyrseth/semester-project-2/README.md

 - [License](#license)
 - [Acknowledments](#acknowledgments)

----

 ## Description

-Elements this project had to include:

-- a login
-- cart
-- admin site
-- product site
-- featued products on homepage
-- Banner on homepage
-- Edit products
-- Add products
+This was a school project.
+The brief was to build an e-commerce website with a theme of our own choosing.
 I choose to make a shoe shop site and include three main catergories: Womens shoes, Mens shoes and Kids shoes.
+The products were to be added in the cart using local storage.

-Checkout was not needed in this assignments.
+Building a checkout and payment system was not needed in this project.

 API made with Strapi headless CMS, pictures hosted on Cloudinary, deployed with Heroku.

+Elements this project had to include:

+- Build a frontend with home, product list, product detail and cart pages.

+- Build admin pages to create, update and delete products.

+- The website must be responsive on all devices.

 ### Bugs and problems